OiDobby/pickle_extracter/README.md

 The "sample_debug.py" file extracts 100 materials (100 dictionary) from each pickle file to confirm debugging code (debug.py).
 The sample number and output file name are optional.

+The "pkl_num_data.py" is not essential.
+This code is just utility file and it confirms the total number of atomic structure (snap shot) in data.

 The codes in "for_nequip" directory are extract data for nequip 0.3.3 version.
 The nequip 0.3.3 version is limited the atom species, so we need to skip some data to use nequip.